noheltcj/RxCommon/README.md

 This doesn't mean you can't still operate on different threads, just transfer any data back to a single designated thread.
-I personally use the existing platform specific implementations of Rx (RxSwift, RxJava, etc) combined with platform scheulding (ExecutorService, DispatchQueue, etc) to do this.
+I personally use the existing platform specific implementations of Rx (RxSwift, RxJava, etc) combined with platform scheduling (ExecutorService, DispatchQueue, etc) to do this.